OrioMonitor/Terms-and-Privacy/Privacy.md

 Analytics: We may use anonymized and aggregated data for analytics purposes to understand usage patterns, trends, and preferences.
 Service Providers: We may engage third-party service providers to assist with app development, maintenance, and analytics.
 These providers are contractually obligated to protect your information.
 Legal Compliance: We may disclose your information to comply with applicable laws, regulations, legal processes, or governmental requests.

-Your Choices
+#### Your Choices

- Device Information: You can choose to delete devices from the App's settings.
-You can also disable the auto-sync feature to prevent device information from being     saved toRemote Servers.
+ ##### Device Information: You can choose to delete devices from the App's settings.
+You can also disable the auto-sync feature to prevent device information from being saved to Remote Servers.
- Account Deletion: You can request the deletion of your account and associated data by contacting us at oriomonitor@gmail.com.
+##### Account Deletion: You can request the deletion of your account and associated data by contacting us at OrioMonitor@gmail.com.

 #### Contact Us

-If you have any questions, concerns, or requests regarding your personal information, this Privacy Policy, or the App's practices, please contact us at oriomonitor@gmail.com.
+If you have any questions, concerns, or requests regarding your personal information, this Privacy Policy, or the App's practices, please contact us at OrioMonitor@gmail.com.

 ##### We reserve the right to update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.